pyOpenSci/pyos-package-template/README.md

 $ python # open up a python prompt
 ```

-We have included a small module in the package in case you want to test it out.
+We have included a small module in the package template in case you want to
+test drive that package in an environment before adding to it.

 ```python
 >>> from your_package import example # we have called the sample module, example.py